 - Payment Card Industry Data Security Standards (PCI DSS)

 - A multifaceted security standard developed and owned by the major payment card companies that includes requirements for security management, policies, procedures, network architecture, software design and other critical protective measures.
+PCI DSS represents a common set of tools and measurements to help ensure the safe handling of sensitive information.
+The standard comprises 12 requirements that are organized in 6 logically related groups or “control objectives.”
 Failure of merchants to conform to these standards can result in losing the ability to process payment card payments and being audited and/or fined.

 - Payment Card Transaction